KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

 ## Application Layer Usage

-Applications desiring Vulkan functionality beyond what Vulkan implementations on their system already expose, may use various layers to augment the API.
+Applications desiring Vulkan functionality beyond what Vulkan drivers on their system already expose, may use various layers to augment the API.
 A layer cannot add new Vulkan core API entry-points that are not exposed in Vulkan.h.